Initiatives include pro bono services, a class action, and taking lead on international response

 “Tragedies such as this are hard enough to deal with when they happen domestically, when you’re familiar with the laws and the language,” said CBA president Vivene Salmon.
 “When you add distance, uncertainty over Canadian immigration law, and language barriers, it just makes an already difficult time even harder.”

 And on Jan.
-20, Toronto personal injury law firm Himelfarb Proszanski LLP announced that it would be launching, on behalf of the victims and their families, a class action against Iran, the Islamic Revolutionary Guard Corps and Ukraine International Airlines.
+20, class action lawyer Tom Arndt issued a press release stating that a proposed class action was launched, on behalf of the victims and their families, against Iran, the Islamic Revolutionary Guard Corps and Ukraine International Airlines.
+Case specific information is available at www.flightps752.ca.

 Among the 176 individuals on board the plane who were killed when an Iranian surface-to-air missile shot down the plane were 57 Canadian citizens and 29 permanent residents of Canada, according to information provided by the Canadian government.